yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Related Reference : [React Ref使用方法解析](https://medium.com/@shihKai/react-ref%E4%BD%BF%E7%94%A8%E6%96%B9%E6%B3%95%E8%A7%A3%E6%9E%90-9633e9989adc), [Ref 屬性 與 DOM 元素](https://medium.com/4cats-io/24hrs-react-101-b287ffad1070)
 <br/><br/>

-:white_check_mark: 16.
-Explain What Is Hook?
+16. Explain What Is Hook?
 > - Hooks are in-built functions that allow React developers to `use state and lifecycle methods inside functional components`.
 If you write a functional component and realize you need to add some state to it, previously you had to convert it to a class.
 Now you can use a Hook inside the existing functional component.
 > - Hooks don’t work inside classes.
 <br/>

-:white_check_mark: 16.1 What Are Side Effects?
+16.1 What Are Side Effects?
 > - Side effects are all the operations that `affect your component` and can’t be done during rendering.
 Things like fetching data, subscriptions or manually changing the DOM are all examples of side effects.
 <br/><br/>

-:white_check_mark: 16.2 And How To Use Hook?
+16.2 And How To Use Hook?

 1. useState() : <br/>
 (1) Allows React developers to update, handle and manipulate state inside functional components without converting it to a class component. <br/>